GuenterQuast/picoDAQ/README.md

 *.json* files with configuration examples for the data acquisition (*DAQconfig.json), the PicoScope Device (*PSconfig.json*) and for the Buffer Mananger (*BMconfig.json*), and the modules in directory *picodaqa* mentioned above.
-After downloading, start from the command line, e. g.
+After downloading, connect your PicoScope and start from the command line, e. g. *python runDAQ.py.
-*python picoDAQtest picoDemo.json*.

 The code is compatible to *python3*.